Josh-Been/Mining-Reddit-Instagram/README.md

 # Mining-Reddit-Instagram

-This repository contains two Jupyter Notebooks that allow mining of Reddit and Instagram content
+This repository contains two Jupyter Notebooks that allow mining of Reddit and Instagram content.
+Notebooks accompanying the following workshop: https://researchguides.baylor.edu/socialmedia

 ## (1) Mine Reddit Subgroups
 * Capture text and images by subreddit